 Don’t stop at taking a few photos.
 It’s equally important to write up accurate but enticing descriptions.
 Make sure to include all the basic information about the item, including things like its size, condition, and relevant history.
 It’s more important for the item descriptions to be accurate than entertaining.

 The goal when holding an auction is to solicit multiple bids for each item and to ultimately get between 80% and 100% of its market value.
 However, the starting bids should be set much lower, at around 35% of market value.
 Round up or down to keep things simple.

-6. Promote Both Before and During the Auction
+6. Promote Both Before and During the Online Auction

 People don’t typically visit new online auction sites unless they have a reason to.
 Make sure to market the auction properly beforehand by promoting it on the company’s website, newsletter, and social media pages, and try to attract as much attention to it as possible by reaching out to relevant organizations or newspapers with press releases.
 Continue these efforts as the auction gets started to maximize reach.

 As the auction gets underway, monitor what’s happening and post interesting developments on the organization’s social media pages or send them to interested parties via email.
+A fundraiser thermometer can monitor your fundraising auction progress as well.
 Keeping people updated will encourage attendees to continue bidding right up to the very end, driving up prices.

 8. Know How the Items Will Be Shipped

 Auction holders should make arrangements for shipping in advance with an eye to the fact that attendees can usually place bids from anywhere in the country.
 It’s fine to request that bidders pay for shipping, but the auction holder will still need to make arrangements to get the items where they need to go.
 Most online auctions limit bids to those from participants within the United States to cut back on delivery costs and reduce potential complications.

 The Bottom Line